 Financial instruments classified into level 1 are marketable derivatives and measured based on quoted prices at the end of each fiscal year.
 Financial instruments classified into level 2 are over-the-counter derivatives and measured based on the offered prices by brokers or observable inputs.

 5. Notes on Investment Property

 (1) Status of investment property

-The Company and certain consolidated subsidiaries hold rental commercial facilities and rental office buildings (including lands) in the Tokai and other regions.
+The Company and certain consolidated subsidiaries hold residential properties (including land) for lease in the Tokai and other regions.

 (2) Fair value of investment property